Qtsho/Qtsho/README.md

 ## Welcome to Tien Tran's page

-Here are the projects as well as the information about me
+Here are the projects as well as the information about me.

 For more details see [Main Home Page](https://qtsho.github.io/tientran.github.io/).